brownag/rgeedim/README.md

 ## Example: Hillshade from DEM

 This example demonstrates the download of a section of the USGS NED seamless 10m grid.
-This DEM is processed with {terra} to calculate some terrain derivatives (slope, aspect) and a hillshade.
+This DEM is processed locally with {terra} to calculate some terrain derivatives (slope, aspect) and a hillshade.

 ``` r
 library(rgeedim)